Saugeen–Maitland Hall

 Saugeen–Maitland Hall is a co-ed students' residence at the University of Western Ontario in London, Ontario, Canada.
 It is currently home to 1250 students and is the largest student residence on campus.

 Saugeen–Maitland Hall is actually a combination of two residences which are built upon the same foundation and share the same entry floor.
 The building is divided at the upper elevator lobbies with Saugeen on the east side and Maitland on the west side.
 The residence has a cafeteria and snack bar, a large main floor lounge with a home theatre system and projection screen, an exercise room, four academic cafes, and music practice rooms.
 The residence is sub-divided into units, each consisting of three floors.
 Maitland has three units and Saugeen has nine.
 Most floors have 16 double rooms and four single rooms.
 The most recent renovation completed in 2016 included the dining hall at a cost of $3.4 Million.

 The name

 Saugeen is an Ojibwa word meaning "inlet."
-It is in reference to the Saugeen River in Bruce County which flows into Lake Huron and was once an important shipping barge route.
-Maitland is also the name of a river in Ontario flowing into Lake Huron near the town of Goderich.
-It was named for Sir Peregrine Maitland, a Lieutenant-Governor of Upper Canada.
+It is in reference to the Saugeen River in Bruce County which flows into Lake Huron near the town of Southampton and was once an important shipping barge route.
+Maitland refers to the Maitland River, a river in Huron County which flows into Lake Huron near the town of Goderich.
+It is named for Sir Peregrine Maitland, a Lieutenant-Governor of Upper Canada.

 The residence is most often known simply as "Saugeen", and until a few years ago, it was frequently called "The Zoo".
 While touring the residence while still under construction, Dr. T.B.
 Ong, the first residence proctor, commented that he "couldn't help thinking of the sectioned cages used for experimental animal specimens."
 Given the atmosphere of the early days, the name evolved naturally, and "The Zoo" first appeared in print as early as 1971, in the first yearbook.